FerchaPombo/iread4you/README.md

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)

-## Features
+## Existing Features

 ### Header
- with the name of the project and a navigation bar towards the left side of the page. here there is a link to the 3 pages of the project.
+ This conains the name of the project and a navigation bar towards the left side of the page. here there is a link to the 3 pages of the project.
 The Home, the Gallery, and the Signup.
  ### "club Ethos" Section
 with the logo in the middle.
 We can find important information for the users, divided into two columns.
 To the left information is important for the artist, and to the right information is valuable to the client.
 ### About Section-